benanlam/PFSINHC/docs/volunteer.md

 Interested in volunteering with the PFSINHC?
 We accept volunteers of all ages and skillsets.
 Click the button below to get started!

-[Volunteer with us](https://docs.google.com/forms/d/e/1FAIpQLSc4YI7YLDibMNLm3mzalTtzAjybIE8e40ghh_0qms8alHiXDg/viewform?usp=preview){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Volunteer with us](https://docs.google.com/forms/d/e/1FAIpQLSc4YI7YLDibMNLm3mzalTtzAjybIE8e40ghh_0qms8alHiXDg/viewform?usp=preview){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }